 - 1. Must be a picture taken within the geographic boundaries of Kansas. - 2.
-Photos must have been taken following the close of the 2021 County Fair - 3.
-Photos entered in 4-H or Open Class are not eligible. - 4.
-Contest open to Ford County residents & those affiliated with Ford County FCE, Adult & Youth (4-H & non-4-H) are welcome to enter. - 5.
+Photos must have been taken following the close of the 2022 County Fair. - 3.
+Photos entered in 4-H or Open Class are not eligible. - Contest open to Ford County residents & those affiliated with Ford County FCE, Adult & Youth (4-H & non-4-H) are welcome to enter. - 5.
 4-H mounting guidelines will be followed for this contest.
-All photos' must be no larger than 8"x10" and no smaller than 7"x9".
+All photos' must be no larger than 8"x10"and no smaller than 7"x9".
 Photos are to be mounted across the narrow (11") dimension of an 11"x121⁄2" sheet of white or cream studio mount.
 The top edge of the print must be 1" below the top of the mount.
 Side of the print must be equal distance from the two sides of the mount.
 A permanent dry mount must be made using photographic adhesive mounting.
-Remove white border from the enlargement before mounting. - No lettering is permitted on the front mount or on the photo.
+Remove white border from the enlargement before mounting. - 6.
+No lettering is permitted on the front mount or on the photo.
 No underlays or borders are to be used. - The exhibitor's information should be written on the back of the mount in the lower left corner.
 Please list Photo Description (geographic location of the photo in your description) Name, Address, City/State/Zip. - 8.
 To protect exhibits from dust and moisture, photo will be placed in a clear plastic bag after judging. - 9.
-Photo must be entered between 11:30 & 1:30 p.m. on Thursday, July 21 at the Fair building. - 10.
-There will be an adult and youth division. - 11.
-The division prizes: 1st \$50.00; 2nd \$30.00; 3rd \$20.00.
+Photo must be entered between 11:30 & 1:30 p.m. on Thursday, July 20 at the Fair building. - 10.
+There will be an adult and youth division. - Contest is sponsored by Jasmine Strecker Images and the Ford County Fair Association.
+The division prizes: 1st - \$50.00; 2nd - \$30.00; 3rd -\$20.00.